Research Exposure Requirement

-Research Participation: Each semester, Psychology Department faculty and students conduct research studies to test their hypotheses about human behavior.
+Research Participation: Each semester, psychology program faculty and students conduct research studies to test their hypotheses about human behavior.
+Participation generally involves answering questions or performing simple tasks.
 Students may sign up for these studies to earn research credits.
 Each credit represents one hour of research study participation.
-These may be given in half-hour (0.5 credit) increments, depending on the length of the study.
-(For example, a half-hour study will be worth 0.5 credits, while a one-hour study would be worth 1 credit.)
+These may be given in thirty-minute (0.5 credit) increments, depending on the length of the study.
+(For example, a twenty minute study will be worth 0.5 credits, while a one-hour study would be worth 1 credit.)
 The credit value of each study will be listed along with the study name and description.
 You will use the online Sona system to sign up for studies and keep track of your credits (see below).

-Note that credits for research participation and reaction papers may be combined, so long as they all add up to the required number (above).
-For example, if the requirement was 3 credits, you could participate in two half-hour studies (each worth 0.5 credit) and write two reaction papers (1 credit each).
+Note that credits for research participation and response statements may be combined to add up to the required number (2 credits).
+For example, you could participate in two half-hour studies (each worth 0.5 credit) and write one reaction paper (1 credit).

 Failure to meet this requirement will result in the reduction of your final PSYC 101 grade by one full letter grade.

 You may sign up for studies and keep track of your research participation credits using the online Sona system, available here: http://shepherd.sona-systems.com/

 User documentation (PDF file) may be found here: SONA documentation for participants

 Ordinarily, a user account will be created for you during the third week of the semester.
 If that does not happen, then you should contact the Research Exposure Coordinator (below).
 When your account is created, you will receive an e-mail from the Sona system with your login User ID and password.
 Keep these in a safe place, as you will need them to access the system during the semester.

 The Research Exposure Coordinator is Dr. Lindsey Levitan.